Custom Filters

 Access this feature by selecting the filter icon on the search bar.

-If no filters have been configured, clicking the filter icon will automatically direct you to the New Custom Filter screen.
-If filters already exist, you can create a new one by selecting the "New" option.
+If no filters have been configured, clicking the filter icon will open the New Custom Filter screen.
+If filters already exist, a new filter can be created by selecting the New option.

 Setting Up Conditions

-On the New Filter screen, you can select from a list of available data points to apply your filter.
-The fields shown in the dropdown list will vary depending on the screen or report you are filtering, as each section of the application contains its own set of relevant data points.
+On the New Filter screen, a data point can be selected from the available list to apply a filter.
+The fields in the dropdown list vary by screen or report, as each section of the application contains its own relevant data points.

-After selecting a data point to filter by, a second dropdown menu will appear, allowing you to define how the filter should be applied.
-The available options in this menu will vary depending on the data type—whether it is a text/string value or a numerical value.
+Once a data point is selected for filtering, a second dropdown menu appears to define how the filter is applied.
+The options in this menu vary based on the data type, whether text/string or numerical.

 In the example below, the filter is applied to the equipment's Make field.
 The condition is set to return results where the Make is exactly equal to Ford.